British and American Societies and Cultures

 Their social and cultural importance in today's world is beyond doubt –and although the Master's Degree students may have some general knowledge of cultural and political aspects of these countries–, this course is designed to provide detailed knowledge of current aspects that may have not been subject of analysis in undergraduate studies: politics, education, the mass media, religion, recent history, etc. A course of these characteristics will consolidate previous knowledge and will greatly expand the cultural background of Master's Degree students in relation to fundamental aspects of life in these two countries.

-Block I – Great Britain and the US at the end of the 20th century and at the beginning of the 21st century
+Block I – Great Britain and the US at the end of the twentieth-century and beginning of the twenty-first century

-‣ Contemporary Britain: From Margaret Thatcher to Boris Johnson
+‣ Contemporary Britain: From Margaret Thatcher to Keir Starmer

-‣ Historical Margins: From the Reagan Era to Donald Trump
+‣ Historical Margins: From the Reagan Era to Joe Biden

 ‣ British Multiculturalism: Race and Ethnicity

-Block III – National Peculiarities: Emerging nationalities in Britain and the Role of Religion in the US
+Block III – Domestic Peculiarities: Emerging nationalities in Britain and the Role of Religion in the US

 ‣ Identities and Nationalities: Northern Ireland, Scotland, and Wales